 I believe that these grid systems are a good starting point to create balanced shapes in making identity works.
 In the next examples I’d like to share some other bastic techniques I use in almost every project.

 I hope these examples gave you a nice insight on how I like to work and what a simple construction gives your logo designs.
 Keep in mind that good logo design is all in the details.
-I personally prefer my Logos to be simple, attractive and sometimes with the power to tell a story you somehow need to discover.
+I prefer my Logos to be simple, attractive and sometimes with the power to tell a story you somehow need to discover.
 So make a concept that is worth looking at and don’t feel too generic (which isn’t easy).